The Story of Lalpila (Indian folktale): South Asia

+Yaghnobi people

+In an untitled tale in the Yaghnobi language published by Russian orientalists Mikhail Stepanovich Andreev and Elena Mikhailovna Peshchereva, a poor man has three daughters.
+One day, a vizier's son sends a matchmaker to court the three sisters: the elder two offer to marry the vizier's son, but he chooses the youngest.
+They marry and nine months later, the third sister gives birth to twins, a boy and a girl, whom the aunts replace for puppies.
+The twins are raised by an aunt.
+One day, when the male twin is old enough, he carves a horse out of wood, and takes it to drink water in front of his father.
+The vizier's son questions the boy the reason for giving water to a wooden horse, and the boy replies with his own question: if he can believe a woman can give birth to puppies.
+Moved by the boy's answer, he tells his wife about it, and the woman tells him to go ask the boy's parentage.
+The man does so and the boy answers he is his son, taken by the jealous aunts and raised elsewhere.
+With this, the man executes his sisters-in-law and welcomes his twin children back.

 Europe

 Spain

 In a tale collected from an informant in Casares, Spain, with the title Los hijos de palo ("The Wooden Children"), three tailor sisters talk to each other about marrying the king, the youngest promising to bear wise twin boys, each with a star on the front.
 A king's spy overhears their conversation and reports back to the king.
 The king summons the girl and marries her.
 War breaks out, and the king has to leave his pregnant wife to fight in the war.
 The queen calls her sisters to keep her company while the king is away.
 When the queen gives birth to her twins, her sisters, jealous of her sister, take the boys and replace them for wooden images.
 The twins are cast into the sea in a box, but are saved by an old woman.
 She raises the boys and fashions them little wooden donkeys for them to play with.
 The twins go to the front of the king castle and play pretend that their wooden donkeys are eating grass.
 The king mocks their strange behaviour, and the twins retort that the same could be said of believing in the idea that a human woman can give birth to wooden images.